-On 1 April 2019, the Council endorsed the establishment of the Connected Hobart program to deliver the Smart Cities Framework and Action Plan.
+On 11 September 2019, the Council endorsed the Connected Hobart Smart City Framework and Action Plan.

-Connected Hobart is the product of over a year of research and engagement with stakeholders and community members and fully aligned with Hobart: A community vision for our island capital.
+The Connected Hobart program is the product of over a year of research and engagement with stakeholders and community members, and it is fully aligned with Hobart: A community vision for our island capital.

-Like the Hobart: A community vision for our capital island, Connected Hobart has eight key programs associated with each of the Vision pillars.
+Linking to the community vision, Connected Hobart has eight key programs associated with each of the vision’s pillars.

 ||Connected Hobart program

 |Creativity and Culture

 ||Connected Visitors and Industry

 The Connected Hobart Smart Cities Framework provides a roadmap for how the City of Hobart uses technology and data to improve liveability, manage resources, drive economic activity, foster innovation and better service the community’s needs.